COVID-19-AI-Research-Project/AI-Classification/Projects/2/README.md

 This project provides the source codes and tutorial for creating a Convolutional Neural Network for detecting COVID-19 in CT-Scans.

 We will be using Tensorflow 2 to create a DenseNet implementation using [SARS-COV-2 Ct-Scan Dataset](https://www.kaggle.com/plameneduardo/sarscov2-ctscan-dataset "SARS-COV-2 Ct-Scan Dataset"), a large dataset of CT scans for SARS-CoV-2 (COVID-19) identification created by our collaborators, Plamenlancaster: [Professor Plamen Angelov](https://www.lancaster.ac.uk/lira/people/#d.en.397371) from [Lancaster University](https://www.lancaster.ac.uk/)/ Centre Director @ [Lira](https://www.lancaster.ac.uk/lira/), & his researcher, [Eduardo Soares PhD](https://www.lancaster.ac.uk/sci-tech/about-us/people/eduardo-almeida-soares).

 &nbsp;

+# DISCLAIMER

+This project should be used for research purposes only.
+The purpose of the project is to show the potential of Artificial Intelligence for medical support systems such as diagnosis systems.
+Although the program is fairly accurate and shows good results both on paper and in real world testing, it is not meant to be an alternative to professional medical diagnosis.
+I am a self taught developer with some experience in using Artificial Intelligence for detecting certain types of cancer.
+I am not a doctor, medical or cancer expert.
+Please use this system responsibly.

+&nbsp;